containerbuildsystem/osbs-client/docs/configuration_file.md

 * `kerberos_ccache` (*optional*, `string`) - location of credential cache to use when `kerberos_keytab` is set (please refer to [kerberos documentation](http://web.mit.edu/Kerberos/krb5-latest/doc/basic/ccache_def.html) for list of credential cache types)

 * `registry_uri` (*optional*, `string`) — docker registry URI to use for pulling and pushing images.
-More than one can be specified by separating them with commas, and the registry API version for each can be specified by affixing '/v1' or '/v2' onto the end of the registry URI
+More than one can be specified by separating them with commas.
+While it is possible to affix '/v2' onto the end of the registry URI for historical reasons, the `/v1` suffix is not supported. `v2` is assumed if no version suffix is provided.

-* `registry_api_versions` (*optional*, `string`) — comma-separated list of docker registry HTTP API versions to support, defaults to `v1,v2`
+* `registry_api_versions` (*optional*, `string`) — comma-separated list of docker registry HTTP API versions to support, defaults to `v1,v2`. `v1` only registries are no longer supported, i.e., `v2` must be present if this option is declared

 * `source_registry_uri` (*optional*, `string`) — URI of docker registry from which image is pulled